Joao-Ex-Machina/jbcr.pt/content/about.md

 My interest in history combines with my enjoyment of **worldbuilding** tomes, **Tolkien**-esque fantasy, **historical** novels (especially from national writers), Lovecraftian **weird fiction** and **table-top RPGs**.

-I am also a big fan of **Comic books**, especially from european authors like E. Bilal and V. Segrelles.
+I am also a big fan of **Comic books**, especially from european authors like E. Bilal, V. Segrelles,  R. Goscinny, etc. etc.

-To conclude this about me: my musical tastes are pretty varied but are mainly **Heavy Metal and Rock centric**,  or those of a divorced 40-year old dad.
+To conclude this about me section: my musical tastes are pretty varied but I mainly orbit towards **Heavy Metal and Rock**,  or those of a divorced 40-year old dad.

 And I think that's about it, thank you for basically reading my [about me](/about).
 If you are curious about any specific section please feel free to waddle around this website or [contact me](/contact) directly.